NilArj/company-dashboard/README.md

 # Company Dashboard

 This project is a company dashboard built using React.js, Material UI, Nivo, and Formik.
+It has multiple pages with different charts and tables to display company data.

 ## Table of Contents